MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/limits-specifications-teams.md

 |Durata dell'evento | 4 ore |
 |Eventi live simultanei eseguiti in un'organizzazione di Microsoft 365 o Office 365<sup>1</sup> | 15 |

-<sup>1</sup> È possibile pianificare un numero illimitato di eventi, ma se ne possono eseguire solo 15 alla volta.
-Non appena il produttore partecipa a un evento live, questo è considerato in esecuzione.
-Il produttore che prova a partecipare al sedicesimo evento live riceve un messaggio di errore.
+<sup>1</sup> You can schedule as many Live Events as you want, but you can only run 15 at a time.
+As soon as the producer joins a live event, it's considered to be running.
+The producer who attempts to join the 16th live event gets an error.

-Per altre informazioni sugli eventi live e per un confronto tra gli eventi live di Teams e Skype Meeting Broadcast, passare a [Eventi live di Teams e Skype Meeting Broadcast](teams-live-events/plan-for-teams-live-events.md#teams-live-events-and-skype-meeting-broadcast).
+Per altre informazioni sugli eventi live, vedere [Eventi live di Teams](teams-live-events/plan-for-teams-live-events.md#teams-live-events).
 Vedere anche [Pianificare un evento live di Teams](https://support.microsoft.com/office/schedule-a-teams-live-event-7a9ce97c-e1cd-470f-acaf-e6dfc179a0e2).

 > [!IMPORTANT]
 > **Aumento del limite degli eventi live di Microsoft 365**